[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Details have been published in various magazines at Issuu: Dec 2015 Jan 2016 Jan 2017 Jan 2018

-Since 28 May 2021, the U2 section between Schottentor/Universität and Karlsplatz has been out of service to allow for the construction of the new Rathaus interchange and the upgrade for the future driverless U5 operation.
+Since 28 May 2021, the U2 section between Schottentor/Universität and Karlsplatz has been out of service to allow for the construction of the new Rathaus interchange and the upgrading for the future driverless U5 operation.

 [Project Website]